Keith Truscott: Memorials

 Truscott's life and service were honoured in a number of ways.
 The RAAF later named a base on the northern coast of the Kimberley region as Truscott Airfield.

-Truscott's Spitfire Mark V, P7973 "R-H" is on permanent display at the Australian War Memorial.
+Truscott's Spitfire Mark IIa, P7973 "R-H" is on permanent display at the Australian War Memorial.

 The Melbourne Football Club's award for the best and fairest player is named in his honour: the "Bluey" Truscott Memorial Trophy.

 At Melbourne High School, a scholarship is awarded in his name to a student displaying all-round achievement in academic, sporting, and extra-curricular activities.
 For reasons unknown, it was discontinued, apparently in 1948.
 In 1994, John Miller, winner of the 1946/47 Bluey Truscott Scholarship, Principal Ray Willis, and the MHSOBA re-established the Bluey Truscott Scholarship.
 Miller provided the Bluey Truscott bronze plaque (hanging in the school foyer) and the "John Miller Distinguished Achievement Medal" to be awarded to all subsequent MHSOBA Bluey Truscott winners.

 The Prime Minister of Australia Kevin Rudd invoked the story of Truscott in his Battle for Australia Commemorative Committee Speech 2008.

 Truscott Street in Thornton, Truscott Street in North Ryde, and Truscott Street in Geelong are also named in his honour.

+Truscott, as a boy, appears as a character briefly in the film Smithy (1946).